umurkaragoz/financial-house/README.md

   - Help users stay under the API rate limits if there are any.
   - Improve UX by serving cached responses where available.
   - Reduce network traffic between server and the 3rd party API.
+- Homework document suggest adding "Unit Tests", however I have assumed it was meant to say "Automated Tests".
+Those terms are used ambiguously in the sector.
+  - I think the best suited test type for this kind of application is Feature Tests.
+  - Unit Tests could come in handy more in mathematically heavy methods or methods which handle complex business logic.
+  - Another automated test type which would be suitable for this application is Browser Testing with Laravel Dusk.
+But I think that falls out of the scope of this demo.